 It was a cloudy day with only a few distant sun rays visible.
 However, there was a short exception, which lasted no more than a minute.
 Still, super neat to see:

-The clouds themselves would be fine, but the strong wind profoundly impacted the conditions.
-It was freezing, and it caused the line to be much more challenging to walk on (see the video below the article).
-The strap was oscillating in every direction like mad.
+The clouds themselves would be fine, but the strong freezing wind profoundly impacted the conditions.
+It caused the line to be much more challenging to walk on; the strap oscillated in every direction like mad (see the video below the article).
 My friend commented on the situation as, "This is more fun; it'd be too easy otherwise," but I had to significantly downgrade my expectation to do a few steps.

 After some messing around, all hardcore slackliners already walked the line.
 It was my turn.